Free PDF: How to build your dream coaching business that frees you from the 9-5

 • Strategy

-There are pretty much three ways in which you can do this:
+There are three ways you can price your coaching package:

 • Package rate